Jimbly/LD51-spacemine-defense/README.md

   X Show progress to completing the whole level, show time elapsed, this should be a filling up bar, probably?
 X Then: waves of enemies?
 Is this fun already, how much time is left? =)
 * Weapons
+* Currently being built stuff should take extra damage, and also refund some when destroyed
+* Unified display of "things out of supply" with a red line through them?
 * Next unit: other supply generator (cheap, cannot be tightly packed)?
-* Currently being built stuff should take extra damage, and also refund some when destroyed
 * Unit ideas:
   * Miner Booster
   * Weapons Booster